 - Involvement of parents and the child throughout to create a joint home-school learning approach.

 What provision is available at Balby Central Primary Academy to support a child with additional needs?

-A graduated approach to meeting the needs of pupils is taken in school.
-Pupils and their parents are at the centre of this with the pupils and parents fully involved at each and every stage.
-There will be a focus on pupil well-being as well as academic achievement.
+A graduated approach to meeting the needs of children is taken in school.
+Each child and their parents, are at the centre of this approach, and are fully involved at each and every stage with a focus on both well-being and academic achievement.